Multiple-vehicle collision

-A multiple vehicle collision (colloquially known as a pile-up, multi-car collision, multi-vehicle collision, or simply a multi) is a road traffic collision involving many vehicles.
+A multiple-vehicle collision (colloquially known as a pileup or multi-car collision), is a road traffic collision involving many vehicles.
 Generally occurring on high-capacity and high-speed routes such as freeways, they are one of the deadliest forms of traffic collisions.
 The most disastrous pileups have involved more than a hundred vehicles.

 Terminology

-A chain collision can be defined as "an accident involving 3 or more vehicles in which one vehicle has only rear impact damage (i.e., the "lead" vehicle); one vehicle has only frontal damage; and all other vehicles have frontal and rear impact damage (these are the "middle" vehicles)".
+A chain collision can be defined as "an accident involving three or more vehicles in which one vehicle has only rear impact damage (i.e., the "lead" vehicle); one vehicle has only frontal damage; and all other vehicles have frontal and rear impact damage (these are the "middle" vehicles)".

 Statistics

 British statistics

 In Great Britain, statistics are available on the number of vehicles involved in crashes.